abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: String
 - **Description**: Choose the basis set.
-  - pw: Using plane-wave basis set only.
+  - **pw**: Using plane-wave basis set only.
-  - lcao_in_pw: Expand the localized atomic set in plane-wave basis.
+  - **lcao**: Using localized atomic orbital sets.
-  - lcao: Using localized atomic orbital sets.
+  - **lcao_in_pw**: (Unavailable currently, it will be fixed in future versions) Expand the localized atomic set in plane-wave basis.
 - **Default**: pw

 ### ks_solver

 - **Type**: String
-- **Description**: It's about the choice of diagonalization methods for the Hamiltonian matrix expanded in a certain basis set.
+- **Description**: Choose the diagonalization methods for the Hamiltonian matrix expanded in a certain basis set.

   For plane-wave basis,

-  - cg: cg method.
+  - **cg**: cg method.
-  - dav: the Davidson algorithm.
+  - **dav**: the Davidson algorithm.

   For atomic orbitals basis,

-  - genelpa: This method should be used if you choose localized orbitals.
+  - **genelpa**: This method should be used if you choose localized orbitals.
-  - scalapack-gvx: scalapack can also be used for localized orbitals.
+  - **scalapack-gvx**: Scalapack can also be used for localized orbitals.
-  - cusolver: this method needs building with the cusolver component for lcao and at least one gpu is available.
+  - **cusolver**: (Unavailable currently, it will be fixed in future versions) This method needs building with the cusolver component for lcao and at least one gpu is available.

   If you set ks_solver=`genelpa` for basis_type=`pw`, the program will be stopped with an error message: